chenyukang/git-heron/README.md

 # GitHub Web Annotator

+> Web highlights and clippings, synced to GitHub as Markdown.

 Github Web Annotator is [web.hypothes](https://web.hypothes.is/) like chrome extension, but instead of saving annotations to a central server, it saves them as Markdown files in a GitHub repository.
 This allows users to keep their annotations private, version-controlled, and easily accessible alongside their other code or notes.

 You just need one Github repo and a token with write access to that repo, everything works!